IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/installation.rst

 Bundling for Blender
 --------------------

-Instead of waiting for an official release on the BlenderBIM Add-on website, it is possible to make your own Blender add-on from the bleeding edge source code of BlenderBIM.
-BlenderBIM is coded in Python and doesn't require any compilation, so this is a relatively easy process.
+Instead of waiting for an official release on the Bonsai website, it is possible to make your own Blender add-on from the bleeding edge source code of Bonsai.
+Bonsai is coded in Python and doesn't require any compilation, so this is a relatively easy process.

-Note that the BlenderBIM Add-on does depend on IfcOpenShell, and IfcOpenShell does require compilation.
+Note that Bonsai depends on IfcOpenShell, and IfcOpenShell does require compilation.
 The following instructions will use a pre-built IfcOpenShell (using an IfcOpenBot build) for convenience.
 Instructions on how to compile IfcOpenShell is out of scope of this document.

 You can create your own package by using the Makefile as shown below.
 You can choose between a ``PLATFORM`` of ``linux``, ``macos``, ``macosm1``, and ``win``.